singerep/censaurus/docs/source/tutorial.rst

 The relationships between nodes here is similar to that of variables in the previous network visualization.
 Geographies are connected when one geography is a *geographic subset* of another.
 For example, the Census allows you to query counties *within* states, so ``state`` and ``county`` are connected (the former is the parent of the latter).

 Because we want to make a detailed plot, we probably don't want to go with states or counties (these areas are too big).
 A good middle ground between detail and avoiding clutter is Census tracts.
-There are around of 84,000 Census tracts in the country; on average, tracts have about 4000 people.
+There are around 84,000 Census tracts in the country; on average, tracts have about 4000 people.
 Let's see if that geography hierarchy is available for our dataset.

 .. code-block:: python